-When entering a company, Japanese are thrown into the Horenso environment and it is part of their training as a new employee.
+When entering a company, the Japanese are thrown into the Horenso environment and it is part of their training as a new employee.
 It becomes second nature to all employees who practice Horenso on a daily basis.
-Therefore, the Japanese colleagues expect all European employee, including the CEO, to use Horenso.
+Therefore, the Japanese colleagues expect all non-Japanese employees, including the CEO, to use Horenso.

 Below is a highlight of more of the cultural background and some tips on how to avoid such a situation.

-Bottom-up vs. Top-down hierarchy: Where the level of hierarchy in Europe might vary a lot from country to country (Netherlands being very low, France high and Belgium somewhere in the middle), the type of hierarchy here is always a top-down hierarchy.
-That means that the employee, usually, waits for his/her boss’s instructions before doing anything.
+Bottom-up vs. Top-down hierarchy: Where the level of hierarchy in the US or Europe might vary a lot from country to country, the type of hierarchy is always a top-down hierarchy.
+That means that the employee, usually, waits for or expects instructions from his/her boss.
 That is also true for reporting.
 We will only report if asked to.
-And if the manager wants to know the status or the progress, he/she will have to ask to his/her employees.
+And if the manager wants to know the status or the progress, he/she will have to ask his/her employees.
 In Japan, there is a bottom-up hierarchy, which means that the employee will report automatically to his/her boss without being asked.

 Words of advice:

-For Europeans: Europeans working in a Japanese company should understand the concept of Horenso and try as much as possible to stay open with information and report regularly to their management (It does not have to be a formal report.
+For non-Japanese: Try to understand the concept of Horenso and try as much as possible to stay open with information and report regularly to your management (It does not have to be a formal report.
 Just saying what you are working on over coffee works too).
 This will help build a strong relationship with your boss.
 Especially as you grow in the organization, never forget the spinach!
 It is healthy!